5 shot in 3 locations throughout Brooklyn: NYPD

-NYPD officers said the shootings occurred in three locations near the 69 Precinct in Canarsie.
+NYPD officers said the shootings occurred in three locations within a mile and a half radius near the 69 Precinct:

-One of the incidents happened on Rockaway Parkway just after 6:30 p.m.

-In that incident, one man was shot in the hand and another man was shot in the foot.
+In the first incident, one man was shot in the hand and another man was shot in the foot.

 RELATED: After rash of shootings in NYC, Mayor de Blasio unveils 'Violence Prevention Plan'